Rehab Centers Near Randolph

 3. High Point Treatment Center, Brockton, Massachusetts

-High Point Treatment Center, a 16-minute drive south of Randolph, welcomes patients with dual diagnosis.
-This means they have mental health issues as well as substance abuse issues.
+High Point Treatment Center, a 16-minute drive south of Randolph, welcomes clients with co-occurring mental health and substance use disorders.

 Location and contact information: